Skip to Content

 • After 30 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 You're basically turning the dough inside-out to redistribute the yeast and strengthen the gluten.
 Cover the bowl and after 60 minutes repeat the procedure again.

 • Cover the bowl and after 60 minutes fold the dough one more time.
 By now the dough should be lively, elastic and airy.
 If the dough is still sluggish give it another hour or two at room temperature.
-If you want to finish making the bread in the morning return the dough to the bowl, cover tightly and refrigerate overnight.
+If you want to finish making the bread in the morning cover tightly and refrigerate overnight.
 The next morning continue with shaping.
 Otherwise continue shaping the loaf on the same day.

 • Turn the dough out onto a floured surface.
 Without kneading out the air, gently push the dough to a 9"x 12” rectangle.
 Tightly roll the dough from top to bottom to form a log shape.
 As you roll pinch the ends of the dough to form a tight roll.